brianlam38/AWS-Certified-Security-Specialty/Chapter 5 - Data Protection With VPCs.md

 * Replace __DEFAULT Route Table__ (which all new subnets are associated with) with a __NEW Route Table__ and put a route out using __Internet Gateway__ -> Every subnet we want to make public, we would associate with that NEW Route Table.
 * Create a __NAT Instance__ -> disable Src/Dest check.
     * They must be in a public subnet.
-    * There must be a route out of private subent to the NAT instance for this to work.
+    * There must be a route out of private subnet to the NAT instance for this to work.
     * Amount of traffic NAT instance supports depends on instance size.
 Bottleneck = increase EC2 size.
     * You can create highly availability NAT instances using ASGs, multiple subnets in different AZs, script to automate failover.
 * ^__NAT Gateway__ is better than NAT Instance